wyatt727/LSPosed-Framework/modules/NetworkGuard/API.md

 ## Overview

 The NetworkGuard module primarily operates by hooking system and application network calls and deferring to the `com.wobbz.framework.security.SecurityManager` for decisions.
-It does not expose a direct programmatic API for other modules to call extensively, but other modules can interact with it implicitly through the `SecurityManager`.
+It does not expose a direct programmatic API for other Xposed modules to call its core hooking functionalities extensively.
+Interactions from other modules are typically implicit through the `SecurityManager`.

-## Public Methods (Callable by Framework/Reflection)

-While not typically called by other modules directly, these methods are part of its public interface for specific purposes (e.g., management UI, framework interactions):
+The methods and classes described below are part of its public interface mainly for internal use, interaction with a potential settings/management UI, or specific framework services, rather than for direct invocation by other Xposed modules.

+## Public Methods (Potentially for UI/Framework Interaction)

+These methods might be called via reflection or direct class interaction if an instance of the main module class (`NetworkGuardModule`) is obtained.

 -   `void addFirewallRule(String packageName, String destinationPattern, int portStart, int portEnd, int protocol, int ruleType)`
     *   **Description**: Adds a custom firewall rule directly to the `SecurityManager` if it's initialized.
-This is likely a helper or intended for a settings UI.
     *   **Parameters**:
         *   `packageName`: Target package for the rule.
         *   `destinationPattern`: Regex for destination host/IP.
         *   `portStart`: Start of port range.
         *   `portEnd`: End of port range.
-        *   `protocol`: `SecurityManager.PROTO_TCP`, `PROTO_UDP`, etc.
+        *   `protocol`: e.g., `SecurityManager.PROTO_TCP`, `SecurityManager.PROTO_UDP`.
-        *   `ruleType`: `SecurityManager.RULE_TYPE_ALLOW`, `RULE_TYPE_BLOCK`.
+        *   `ruleType`: e.g., `SecurityManager.RULE_TYPE_ALLOW`, `SecurityManager.RULE_TYPE_BLOCK`.

 -   `void blockAppNetwork(String packageName)`
     *   **Description**: Instructs `SecurityManager` to restrict all network access for the given package.